-Opinion: a well-organised and networked opposition is forming to contest such LGBT gains as same-sex marriage in ways that are very different to the anti-gay rhetoric of the past
+Opinion: a well-organised and networked opposition to contest such LGBTQ gains as same-sex marriage is very different to the anti-gay rhetoric of the past

 For many years, the train of lesbian, gay, bisexual and trans equalities appeared unstoppable.
 In places like the UK and Canada, the passing of same-sex marriage appeared to enshrine the rights of those who were once persecuted for who they were and who they loved.
 After the euphoria of same sex marriage referendums in Ireland in 2015 and Australia in 2017, it can appear that the world is won.

 Yet despite these victories, an increasingly well-organised and networked opposition is forming to contest these gains.
 The "new normal" is being challenged in ways that are very different to the anti-gay rhetoric of the past.